FredFaust/LivreJeu/README.md

 # Labo1
 First lab of LOG4420

-Write the code for all the pages of the book-game website
+The purpose of this lab is to complete the structure of all the pages required to make the book-game website playable.